Himalayan cat: History

-Work to formally establish a breed with combined Persian and Siamese traits, explicitly for the cat fancy, began in the United States in the 1930s at Harvard University, under the term Siamese–Persian, and the results were published in the Journal of Heredity in 1936, but were not adopted as a recognized breed by any major fancier groups at the time.
-Brian Sterling-Webb independently developed the cross-breed over a period of ten years in the UK, and in 1955 it was recognized there as the Longhaired Colourpoint by the Governing Council of the Cat Fancy (GCCF).
+Work to formally establish a breed with combined Persian and Siamese traits, explicitly for the cat fancy, began in the United States in the 1930s at Harvard University, under the term Siamese–Persian, and the results were published in the Journal of Heredity in 1936, but were not adopted as a recognised breed by any major fancier groups at the time.
+Brian Sterling-Webb independently developed the cross-breed over a period of ten years in the UK, and in 1955 it was recognised there as the Longhaired Colourpoint by the Governing Council of the Cat Fancy (GCCF).

-California cat breeder Jean Mill took a series of graduate classes in genetics at the University of California, Davis.
+Cat breeder Jean Mill from California, US, took a series of graduate classes in genetics at the University of California, Davis.
 By 1948, she was one of three breeders independently crossing the Persian and Siamese to create the Himalayan cat.

 Separate US-based breeding efforts had begun around 1950, and a breeder known to sources simply as Mrs. Goforth received breed recognition from the Cat Fanciers' Association (CFA) near the end of 1957 for the Himalayan.
 Early breeders were mostly interested in adding Siamese colouration to long-haired cats, and therefore reinforced the stock by outbreeding to Persians only to retain the Persian trait dominance.
 However, by the 1960s, some were re-introducing Siamese stock and producing less "Persian-style" cats, In the 1980s, a concerted effort to re-establish the breed along more formally Persian lines ultimately caused the breed to be merged into Persian as a variant in some registries (e.g. in 1984 by CFA), and a decline in the "old" or Siamese-like specimens.

+Recognition

+The Himalayan is considered a colour variant of the Persian and not a separate breed by the CFA and the GCCF.
+The Himalayan is considered a separate breed by the American Cat Fanciers Association and The International Cat Association.

 Appearance

+The Himalayan resembles the Persian in type, conformation, and coat length and texture.
+The Himalayan does not resemble the Siamese in type.

 Body

-Like Persians more generally, the Himalayan tends to have a round (cobby) body and short legs, which makes it harder for them to jump as high as other cats do.
-Since the 1960s, however, some have more of a Siamese-like body, and thus do not have this limitation, but may not be acceptable as show cats, depending on the specific breed standards of the organisation in question.
+The Himalayan is medium to large in size with a cobby body and low legs.

 Head

-As with other Persians, there are two types of Himalayans, the traditional or doll-face, and the peke-faced or ultra-typed which has the more extreme squashed-looking facial features.
-The seal-point Himalayan in the photo to the left is doll-faced while the red(flame)-point in the title image is peke-faced.

-Show Himalayans display a nose break as do peke-faced Persians, and have very large, round eyes with the nose leather directly between the eyes.
-Breeder or pet Himalayans generally have longer noses than the show cats, and may display a longer muzzle and smaller eyes than the show cats do.
-All three types of cat are Himalayans, however.
+The Himalayan's head is round and massive with a round face and a thick neck.
+The nose is snubbed and pushed in.

+Ears

+The ears of the Himalayan are small and round tipped and slightly pointed forward.

+Eyes

+The eyes are large and round and spread well apart.
+Pointed Himalayans have blue eyes, non-pointed Himalayans have copper eyes except for the silver and golden tabby which have green eyes.